renderyourworld/Helios-VFX/README.md

 > [!TIP]
 > The init hook executes before all else.
 So the user is not present yet on the system, but you have full access to the environment variables and the filesystem.

-> [!TIP]
-> Custom services are not managed by s6 yet, the scripts are added to the xfce4 autostart on the system.
-So your service will not start if xfce4 fails to start.
+Custom services are executed via the `/etc/helios/services.d` directory.
+You can add your own custom services by overriding the `/etc/helios/services.d/custom.sh` file in your Dockerfile or by mounting it into the container.
+There you can launch your own custom services that will run in the background.

 #### Using FROM